Lakshmichavali/nagalakshmichavali/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Mernstack
+- 🌱 I’m currently learning Fullstack in Guvi
 - 📫 How to reach me: nagalakshmi1560@gmail.com